Chef’s Lab at Refettorio Harlem

 About the Evening

 The Chef's Lab is an opportunity to showcase the mission and raise support for Free Food at Refettorio Harlem's three-course dinners with dignity program — currently serving 700 meals weekly across three programs — Wednesday and Friday community dinners and a Tuesday Fresh Choice Pantry and Lunch — addressing food insecurity, food waste, and especially social isolation.
-On April 30th, the program expands to four weekly services with the launch of a new Thursday dinner designed specifically for food-insecure mothers and young children in the Harlem community.
 Every week, our kitchen recovers surplus ingredients from farmers, distributors, and food producers who practice sustainable, responsible agriculture — and transforms them into three-course meals served free to the Harlem community.
 Since 2023, the program has recovered over 225,000 lbs of food from entering the waste stream.
 The program also runs a culinary training initiative for justice-impacted individuals, providing professional kitchen skills towards meaningful employment in the food industry.

 Free Food at Refettorio Harlem was recently featured in the New York Times and presented on the floor of the United States House by Rep. Jim McGovern.